• Skip to primary navigation

 Our coasts are at risk.

-With over 3,000 miles of shoreline, sea level rise poses significant risks for Maryland families.
-If climate pollution continues to rise unabated, Maryland may see as much as four feet of sea level rise within the next century.
+With over 3,000 miles of shoreline, sea-level rise poses significant risks for Maryland families.
+If climate pollution continues to rise unabated, Maryland may see 18 inches of sea-level rise by 2050 and as much as three and a half feet by the end of the century.
 Maryland families and wildlife are at risk; the Chesapeake Bay, the largest estuary in the United States, supports the life of over 3,600 species of plants and animals, as well as critical fishing industries.

 Our children breathe polluted air.

 Maryland has a smog problem.
-Six Maryland counties received a failing grade for ground-level ozone, or smog, from the American Lung Association.
+Four Maryland counties received a failing grade for ground-level ozone, or smog, from the American Lung Association in 2023.

 Past Events